 The Reverse Matthews similar to the regular Matthews just reversed.
 Instead of taking a quick touch with the inside of your foot then taking it with the outside of your foot you now start with the outside.

 This move will work best when going at speed and executed as quick as possible.
 A common mistake when failing to execute soccer moves likes this is either doing it too slowly or getting the ball caught under your feet.

 The Pull Back Vee is quick, simple and lethal.
-Best executed when mimicking pass first before pulling it back the Pull Back Vee is all about timing.
+Best executed when mimicking a pass first before pulling it back.

 The move is executed when the ball is slightly in front of you on the far side of your body and you pull it down towards you with the bottom of your foot then up the opposite way with the inside of the same foot.
 Creating a "V" hence the name.

 So here's a move that you'll either be applauded for or laughed at.
 Very difficult and you'll rarely ever use it in a game, a Rainbow.